TheFlyingRat/TheFlyingRat/README.md

 🌎  -  I am a native English speaker with basic Japanese knowledge

-💻  -  My job is software development as well as web development
+💻  -  My job is software development with extensive knowledge of web development

 👨🏽‍💻  -  I am fluent in Python, HTML, CSS, and JavaScript with partial knowledge of Java, C and PHP